TNO-MST/c2sim-server/docs/content/c2sim-messages/c2sim-messages.md

 | SystemAcknowledgeBody    | N/A                                             |
 | SystemMessageBody        | Command message                                 |

 Each payload contains one message kind (root element).
 The enumeration type `C2SimMsgKind` in the package `org.c2sim.lox` is used to identify the message kind.
-This is based on existing xpath.
+This is based on existing `xpath`.

 | Message kind enumeration         | XPath                                                                |
 | -------------------------------- | -------------------------------------------------------------------- |